khalidlogi/Adas_Quote/readme.txt

 == Frequently Asked Questions ==

-= Can I customize the quote request form? =
-Yes, you can customize the form fields in the plugin settings.

 = How are store owners notified of new quote requests? = Email notifications are sent to the admin email address for each new quote request.

-= Can customers track the status of their quote requests? = Yes, customers can view their quote request status in their account area.

 = Is this plugin compatible with my theme? =
 Adas Quote for WC is designed to be compatible with most WooCommerce themes.
 If you encounter any issues, please contact our support.